 Experts think pilonidal cysts may form in one of three ways:

-- A hair follicle in the skin becomes irritated or stretched.
-(The follicle is the sac that the hair grows from.)
+A hair follicle in the skin becomes irritated or stretched.
 This may be caused by exercise that affects the buttocks area (such as horseback riding or cycling), tight clothing around the buttocks, heat, or heavy sweating.
 The hair follicle may become blocked and infected and then open into the surrounding tissue, forming an abscess.
 Continued exercise or walking often pulls hair into the abscess.

 What are the symptoms?

 Pilonidal disease often has no symptoms.
 If a cyst gets infected (called an abscess), you may have:

 Redness or swelling.